 A 2006 study focused on the link between dark chocolate and its ability to lower the risk of cardiovascular disease in men.
 The study included 470 elderly men and measured their blood pressure at the start of the study, five years later, and incorporated a fifteen year follow up.
 The men consumed cocoa-containing foods, which over the course of the study, reduced blood pressure and subsequently, the risk of cardiovascular death.

-From our research, when it comes to serving size, the best recommendation to reap the nutritional benefits of chocolate without over-consuming fat or sugar is roughly 10 grams of dark chocolate.
+From our research, when it comes to serving size, the best recommendation to reap the nutritional benefits of chocolate without overconsuming fat or sugar is roughly 10 grams of dark chocolate.
 To put that into perspective, that is little under 1 serving (about 8 chips) of dark chocolate from a bag of semi-sweet chocolate chips with 48% cacao OR about 10-11 chips of 60% cacao dark chocolate chips.
-Keep in mind, if you are looking at a chocolate bar, the average serving size will be larger—typically between 40-50 grams.

 The Bottom Line:

 The nutrients found in chocolate come from the raw cocoa bean.
-As the cocoa bean is roasted, refined, and processed to created a delicious sweet treat, the dense nutrient compounds can be lost in the process.
-A serving of dark chocolate will provide you with some vitamins, minerals, and antioxidants, but the most powerful source of these healthy compounds is from raw cocoa products.
+As the cocoa bean is roasted, refined, and processed to created a delicious sweet treat, the nutrient-dense compounds can be lost in the process.
+A small serving of dark chocolate will provide you with some vitamins, minerals, and antioxidants, but the most powerful source of these healthy compounds is from raw cocoa products.